akshnataraj/Computer-Vision-literature/README.md

 * Review paper on depth estimation methods A taxonomy and evaluation of dense two-frame stereo correspondence algorithms.

+* Unsupervised learning in images (relevant for thesis):
+  * Unsupervised cnn for single view depth estimation: Geometry to the rescue
+  * Unsupervised learning of depth and ego-motion from video.
+  * Unsupervised monocular depth estimation with left-right consistency.

 ## GitHub links:

 ### Real time segmentation: